AlmaLinux/cloud-images/vm-scripts-digitalocean/README.md

 # AlmaLinux scripts for DigitalOcean

-These scripts are usded for the generation of the DigitalOcean image.
+These scripts are used for the generation of the DigitalOcean image.
 They're not meant to be ran locally.